-Departments continued to differ markedly in size in 2019, ranging from over 6,600 FTE staff (DfC) to fewer than 300 (TEO).
-Each of the smallest three ministerial departments and the PPS had fewer than 1,000 FTE staff; the largest five each had more than 2,700 FTE staff.
-Since April 2017, six departments and the PPS have experienced a reduction in FTE numbers, with the biggest reduction in DfC (10.1%).
-In contrast three departments experienced an increase.
-The highest increase was in DoF (13.5%) and was largely due to the transfer of the departmental internal audit function and the establishment of NICS HR in 2017 which brought together departmental and corporate HR functions.
+Departments continued to differ markedly in size in 2020, ranging from almost 6,200 FTE staff (DfC) to fewer than 300 (TEO).
+Each of the smallest three ministerial departments and the PPS had fewer than 1,000 FTE staff; the largest five each had more than 2,800 FTE staff.
+Since April 2018, three departments and the PPS have experienced a reduction in FTE numbers, with the biggest reduction in DfC (12.1%).
+In contrast six departments experienced an increase.
+The highest increase was in DoH (12.8%).